glitchgirl/notes/js/Node.md

 https://nodejs.org/api/
 Node.js is a runtime for js (like how the browser is for the reg js) written in c++ lets js run on the system

+Note: You must specify './' as a path of root folder to import a local module.
+However, you do not need to specify path to import Node.js core module or NPM module in the require() function.